What is HTTPS?

 - Back up your website: Do a full backup of your website before making any changes to it.
 If you are using a shared hosting platform, check what backup options they offer.
 Or if you use a platform such as cPanel hosting, there may be a built-in backup feature.

 - Buy and install an SSL certificate: An SSL certificate authenticates the identity of a website and enables encrypted communication between the browser and web server.
 Entry-level or domain SSLs can be set up quickly and are best for small businesses on a budget.
 Organization SSLs may require a few days of verification, but once established, they put the company name and domain directly in the browser bar.
 Extended validation (EV) SSLs will do an in-depth check of the business and allow you to use a green browser bar to show you are a fully verified and secure website.

 - Switch internal and external links to HTTPS: Make sure all links for your website are changed over from HTTP to HTTPS.
 If you have just a few pages, you can do this manually.
 But if you have a much larger site, you can investigate automated options.
-Make a list of any links on social media accounts, email advertisements, or automated marketing to change over to the correct HTTPS link.
+Make a list of any links on social media accounts, email advertisements, or for marketing automation to change over to the correct HTTPS link.

 - Check code libraries: If you have a larger, more complex site, check the code libraries.
 Contact your website’s developer to make sure any software used on your site that links to HTTP pages is changed over to HTTPS.

 - Set up a 301 redirect: Creating a redirect for your website is essentially like setting up mail forwarding for your new address.
 Users will instantly be sent to the correct HTTPS version of your site instead of clicking on a bad link that brings them nowhere.
 This will help you maintain your search engine ranking.